ashwinaren/ari/.swm/animalscallouts-class-documentation.erg0lpiw.sw.md

 ---

-This Method used to make callout to get animals list from heroku
+This Method used to make callout to get animals list from heroku updated

 ```apex
     public static HttpResponse makeGetCallout() {